 Tommy angrily demands answers from Rebecca, who gives him an old laptop - his own, from his first life.
 On it he finds pictures of himself with the old woman and with his former father.
 Tommy makes love to Rebecca for the first time.
 The next day Tommy packs his things and leaves - the pregnant Rebecca of the film's first scene is carrying Tommy's child.

 * ParentalIncest: Sort of.
 Rebecca isn't genetically related to Tommy, but she does give birth to him and raise him as her son.

 * SingleTear: Rebecca is prone to this.

-* WasItReallyWorthIt: Losing a loved one is painful indeed, but is it easier to born him back through an abomination which creeps his own parents out and causes him to be ostracized and to stay single through a generation only for him to not remember you, be unhappy for what he is, hate you for it then leave you than to mourn him then move on?
+* WasItReallyWorthIt: Losing a loved one is painful indeed - but is it easier to bring him back as an 'abomination' which creeps his own parents out and causes him to be ostracized, and to stay single for a generation...only for him to not remember you, be unhappy about what he is, hate you for it then leave you?
+Or is it better to mourn him then move on?